How can I help?

 Senior Lecturer

 Suzanne Simpson is a Senior Lecturer in Teacher Education at the Carnegie School of Education, a HEA and CollectivED fellow.
-She has specific experience in Primary and Early Years education and leadership.
+She has more than twenty years of experience in Primary education and senior leadership.

 Particular research interests are: